Integrable scalar cosmologies with matter and curvature: Explicit form and detailed analysis of some spatially flat solutions

 \\ Having fixed all the involved parameters, for any given $t$ we can calculate the numerical values of the quantities $\tc(t)/\te$, $a(t)$, $\wF(t)$, $\Omm(t)$.
-For $\tc(t)/\te$ we use, in place of the integral representation \eqref{tcInt}, the very accurate approximation method mentioned in the previous paragraph and described in Appendix \ref{appEsttc}; for $a(t)$, $\wF(t)$ and $\Omm(t)$ we use Eqs.\,\eqref{aexp}\eqref{wfiexp2}\eqref{Ommexp2}. \parn Figs.\,8-11 give $a(\tc)$ as a function of the dimensionless quantity $\tc/\te$, for different ranges of the latter; these figures were obtained drawing the curve $t \!\mapsto\! \big(\tc(t)/\te,a(\tc(t))\big)$ for $t$ within different intervals (namely, for $t \in (0,10^{-90})$, $t \in (0,200)$, $t \in (0,240)$ and $t \in (0,400)$).
+For $\tc(t)/\te$ we use, in place of the integral representation \eqref{tcInt}, the very accurate approximation method mentioned in the previous paragraph and described in Appendix \ref{appEsttc}; for $a(t)$, $\wF(t)$ and $\Omm(t)$ we use Eqs.\,\eqref{aexp}\eqref{wfiexp2}\eqref{Ommexp2}. \parn Figs.\,8-11 give $a(\tc)$ as a function of the dimensionless quantity $\tc/\te$, for different ranges of the latter; these figures have been obtained drawing the curve $t \!\mapsto\! \big(\tc(t)/\te,a(\tc(t))\big)$ for $t$ within different intervals (namely, for $t \in (0,10^{-90})$, $t \in (0,200)$, $t \in (0,240)$ and $t \in (0,400)$).
 Logarithmic scales are used for both $\tc/\te$ and $a(\tc)$ in Fig.\,11; this makes evident that there is a comparatively short interval of cosmic time where the scale factor increases abruptly.
 Just to give an idea of the orders of magnitude involved in these arguments, let us mention that

 \\ Fig.\,12 and Fig.\,13 refer to the equation of state parameter for the field; more precisely they give $\wF(\tc)$ as a function of $\tc/\te$, for the latter variable ranging in two different intervals.
-Again, these graphs were obtained as parametric plots (the curve $t \mapsto \big(\tc(t)/\te,\wF(\tc(t))\big)$ was plotted for $t \in (0,10^{-29})$ and $t \in (0,230)$, respectively).
+Again, these graphs have been obtained as parametric plots (the curve $t \mapsto \big(\tc(t)/\te,\wF(\tc(t))\big)$ has been plotted for $t \in (0,10^{-29})$ and $t \in (0,230)$, respectively).
 In particular, Fig.\,12 suggests $\wF(\tc) \to 1^{-}$ for $\tc/\te \to 0^{+}$, in agreement with Eq.\,\eqref{wfiexp2asytc}.
 On the other hand, Fig.\,13 exhibits a sharp transition from $\wF = -1$ to $\wF = -7/9 \simeq -0.777,...$\! ; this behavior corresponds to the general features previously pointed out in Eqs.\,\eqref{tccomp}\eqref{wfiexp2asytc}.